BestTimesToVisit.com Logo

 food

-You absolutely must try the national dish, 'Fungi and Pepperpot,' a hearty stew often made with salted beef or pork.
-For an authentic experience, head to a local 'cook shop' or roadside stand, especially on weekends, for delicious and affordable meals.
+You absolutely *must* try the national dish, 'Fungi and Pepperpot,' a hearty stew often made with salted beef, pork, and vegetables.
+For an authentic experience, head to a local cook shop or a roadside stand, especially on a Sunday, for delicious and affordable home-style cooking.

 packing